 BlackRock believes that shareholders are best served when there is orderly renewal of the board.
 This should result in directors with accumulated experience while at the same time introduce fresh minds and experience to the board as well as provide adequate succession planning.
-An effective renewal process will ensure independent directors do not serve for such lengths of time that their independence may be impaired.
-BlackRock may consider voting against the re-election of directors who have been on the board for a significant period of time especially if there is no evidence of board renewal.
+An effective renewal process will ensure independent directors do not serve for such lengths of time that their independence may be impaired, although this is not a severe concern in China because the CSRC has a guiding opinion which caps the tenure of independent directors at six years.

+BlackRock may consider voting against the re-election of directors who have been on the board for a significant period of time and especially if there is no evidence of board renewal.